Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Tables & Queries are part of the DAO library.
 You may select DAO in the top control, replacing Access, and explore DAO-related Classes, their Properties, and Methods.

-Hope you are now comfortable with the period (.) and (!) symbols in object references.
-We will look into a few more things in the next session before we conclude the discussion on this topic.
+Assume that you are now comfortable with the period (.) and bang (!) symbols in object references.
+We will explore a few more aspects in the next session before we conclude the discussion on this topic.

 Share: